Audit and Assurance

 Dubai Financial Market (DFM) and Abu Dhabi Stock Exchange (ADX) are regulated by SCA, whereas the DFSA regulates Nasdaq.

-There might be additional eligibility requirements for a DAFZA PLC to pursue the listings with any of the exchanges mentioned above; like in earlier 2021, the DFM issued its own listing rules for free zone companies in UAE.
+There might be additional eligibility requirements for a DAFZA PLC to pursue the listings with any of the exchanges mentioned above; in 2021, the DFM issued its own listing rules for free zone companies in UAE.

 SCA’s approval is mandatory for the companies pursuing listing in DFM and ADX; DFSA’s approval of the IPO is required if the Company chooses Nasdaq for the listing.

-A DIFC registered company needs to keep its accounting records for at least six years from the date upon which the Company created the document, or for some other period as may be prescribed in the respective regulations (Clause 122(2)
+A DIFC-registered company needs to keep its accounting records for at least six years from the date upon which the Company created the document or for some other period as may be prescribed in the respective regulations (Clause 122(2).

 Is Audit of financial statements mandatory in UAE?

-As per Article 27 of UAE Federal Law no 2 of 2015, every Joint Stock Company or Limited Liability Company shall appoint one or more auditors to audit the Company’s books of accounts yearly.
+As per Article 27 of UAE Federal Law, no 2 of 2015, every Joint Stock Company or Limited Liability Company shall appoint one or more auditors to audit the Company’s books of accounts yearly.
 All the other types of companies may appoint an auditor under the provisions of this Law.

-For how many years should a mainland company in UAE maintain the accounting records?
+How many years should a mainland company in UAE maintain the accounting records?